RightsandWrongsgit/ARMTEC/business/conceptquestions.md

 # Concept Test

+Concept testing is a critical step in assuring your communications are relevant and [persuasive](../business/adpromo.md).
+If you are not familiar with the general use of concept testing you might first [glance through an overview](https://en.wikipedia.org/wiki/Concept_testing).
+The draft questionnaire below will need some customization for the project's specific requirements, however, it should offer a starting template.

 ## Example Concept Test Questionaire

 <font color-yellow>In this example, a respondent was mailed a set of concepts in individual envelops with instruction code on their exterior.
 A follow up interview is then conducted with the questions below:</font><br>